Entertainment One Logo

 Entertainment One: Brand overview

-Entertainment One, founded in 1970, was originally a music distribution company called Records on Wheels Limited.
-Now it is a large Canadian holding that owns divisions to acquire and produce films, television programs, and animated series.
-And after buying the Secret Location studio in 2014, he began creating content using augmented and virtual reality technologies.
+Entertainment One, founded in 1970, was a music distribution company called Records on Wheels Limited.
+A large Canadian holding now owns divisions to acquire and produce films, television programs, and animated series.
+After buying the Secret Location studio in 2014, he began creating content using augmented and virtual reality technologies.

 Meaning and History